The proposal format should be single column, Times New Roman (or equivalent), minimum 11-point font.

 - Any equipment or specialized software licensing needs.

 The proposal should also include a rough timeline for completing the various stages of the work (note that awards are initially active for one calendar year and you must request an extension if the work is not complete by this time).
-Projects should be planned to conclude by the end of the postdoc's appointment in the Allen School.
+Projects should be planned to conclude within one year or at the end of the postdoc's appointment in the Allen School, whichever comes sooner.

 (d) Independence of proposed work.These awards are intended to further your development as an independent researcher.
 Thus, you must explain how the proposed work is distinct from work funded by your postdoc advisor.